Skip to content ↓

 Co-Curricular

-Throughout the year, the department runs a series of workshop sessions, often initiated by students' individual interests, from traditional painting skills through to film making, astro-photography, and animation.
+Throughout the year, the department runs a series of workshop sessions, often initiated by pupils' individual interests, from traditional painting skills through to film making, astro-photography, and animation.

 Beyond the Course